 I paid $636 for this one-way ticket from JFK to SFO, which is about what I would expect to pay for a product such as this.
 And if I’m being honest, I’m not sure that I’d feel comfortable paying anything more.
 This pros and cons list will explain why:

-- First of all, having complementary access to the American Airlines Flagship Lounge is a killer benefit.
+- Having complementary access to the American Airlines Flagship Lounge is a killer benefit.
 The Flagship lounges are absolutely fantastic.

 - The leg room in these business class seats is phenomenal – even by international business class standards.